-- always obtain consent from parents / carers for photographs or video recordings to be taken, used, or published (for example, on our website or displays) - ensure only the setting's designated cameras are used when photographing or videoing children; - ensure that children are appropriately dressed if photographs or videos are to be taken; - ensure that children's names are not displayed alongside any photographs in a public space; - ensure that personal devices including cameras, mobile phones, tablets, smart watches, or other such technology are not used to take photographs, video, or audio recordings in our setting without prior explicit written consent from the setting; - ensure that all images are stored securely and in accordance with statutory guidance; - ensure where professional photographers are used that the appropriate checks, such as those with the Disclosure and Barring Service, references and parental consent are obtained prior to photographs being taken.
+- always obtain consent from parents / carers for photographs or video recordings to be taken, used, or published (for example, on our website or displays) - ensure only the setting's designated cameras are used when photographing or videoing children; - Nursery Devices are not taken home and stored safely and locked away during closed hours;

+- ensure that children are appropriately dressed if photographs or videos are to be taken; - ensure that children's names are not displayed alongside any photographs in a public space; - ensure that personal devices including cameras, mobile phones, tablets, smart watches, or other such technology are not used to take photographs, video, or audio recordings in our setting without prior explicit written consent from the setting; - ensure that smart watches make and model are logged with management, notifying them if they are able to take photographs.
+Smart watches are disabled from phones before entering the rooms and staff follow whistleblowing procedures if staff are seen using watches for anything other than telling the time or fitness tracking. - ensure that all images are stored securely and in accordance with statutory guidance; - Images are deleted off Nursery Devices as soon as they are uploaded to the Famly App, staff are encouraged to do this within 3 working days.
+Photos are not stored on devices for longer that 30 days. - ensure where professional photographers are used that the appropriate checks, such as those with the Disclosure and Barring Service, references and parental consent are obtained prior to photographs being taken.

-17. Attendance
+16. Attendance